How to Measure an Extension Spring

 9. Note the winding direction of the coils.
 In most applications this is not important but review surrounding parts and whether they require the spring to be in a specific direction.

 10. Determine the spring wire material type.
 If the wire is not attracted to a magnet, then it might be a special metal alloy that needs exact identification.
 If the material is unknown, then take note of any extreme operating conditions such as: very high or low temperatures, presence of corrosive materials or rapid cycling.
-Learn more about Materials, Finishes and Plating.
+Learn more about Materials, and Spring Coatings and Surface Treatments.